-- 14.01 Subject to Article 14.03, for each Surfing Season at CT Events: - (a) 2 (Men) / 1 (Women) wildcard/s are to be selected by the WSL Commissioner's Office for the Surfing Season (Season
+- 14.01 Subject to Article 14.02, for each Surfing Season at CT Events: - (a) 2 (Men) / 1 (Women) wildcard/s are to be selected by the WSL Commissioner's Office for the Surfing Season (Season Wildcards).

-- Wildcards).
 Season Wildcards will receive CT points for the entire Surfing Season; and - (b) 2 (Men) / 1 (Women) wildcard/s will be selected by the WSL Commissioner's Office for each Event (Event Wildcard).
-Event Wildcards will receive CT points. - 14.02 Previous year's non re-qualifying CT Surfers or Retired Surfers who are provided a Wildcard for an Event will be seeded ahead of the other Event Wildcards for that Event. - 14.03 All wildcards to compete in WSL Events must sign the relevant WSL Surfers Agreement and will always be subject to approval by the Commissioner's Office...
+Event Wildcards will receive CT points. - 14.02 All wildcards to compete in WSL Events must sign the relevant WSL Surfers Agreement and will always be subject to approval by the Commissioner's Office.